ibaumgart/nd_line/README.md

 - `ln.interp_rat(ratio)`: ratio should be a value between 0 and 1, returns a value ratio*length along the line

-- `ln.splineify(samples)`: generates a new line from a spline approximation, occurs in place, use samples to specify how many points will be sampled from the splines to generate the new line
+- `ln.to_spline(samples)`: generates a new line from a spline approximation, use samples to specify how many points will be sampled from the splines to generate the new line

 #### Attributes